A survey and analysis of TLS interception mechanisms and motivations: Privacy-preserving inspection

 \subsection{Searchable encryption-based solutions}

 Techniques based on searchable encryption have been proposed to preserve the privacy of filtered traffic.

 BlindBox~\cite{blindbox} enables for middleboxes to perform basic keyword searching and pattern matching on TLS traffic without revealing all of the data to the middleboxes.
 The authors consider two privacy models that enable different types of operations.
 In the exact match privacy model, only keyword matching is possible while not revealing the rest of the data.
 In the probable cause privacy model, the traffic can be decrypted for further processing (e.g., regular expression matching) if a keyword is found.
-The filtering rules are provided by a trusted third party, and agreed upon by each sender during the connection establishment that leverages garbled circuits and oblivious transfer.
-BlindBox requires each sender to tokenize, encrypt and send their traffic separately from TLS, for the middlebox to analyze.
+The filtering rules are provided by a trusted third party.
+BlindBox leverages garbled circuits and oblivious transfer so that the middlebox does not learn the session key and the rules are not known by the client and server.
+It requires each sender to tokenize, encrypt and send their traffic separately from TLS, for the middlebox to compare the tokens against the rules.

-\subhead{Issues} At least one receiver should be honest and detect whether the TLS and BlindBox traffic differ; otherwise, the middlebox can be lured into inspecting fake data.
-Also, this solution incurs a 500\% bandwidth overhead, and requires 97 seconds to perform the initial TLS handshake for a typical IDS solution with 3,000 rules.
+\subhead{Issues} At least one receiver should be honest and detect whether the TLS and BlindBox traffic differ.
+More importantly, BlindBox incurs a 500\% bandwidth overhead, and requires 97 seconds to perform the initial TLS handshake for a typical IDS solution with 3,000 rules.
 The use cases presented by the authors include the detection of malware installed on student laptops connected to the university network, and the filtering of traffic by an ISP/enterprise in accordance to the user's preference (e.g., parental control, document watermarking).
 We note that in the former case, the malware needs to comply with the BlindBox protocol, which is unlikely.
 Indeed, both the malware and the remote server may be controlled by the attacker, defeating BlindBox's threat model.
 In the latter case, BlindBox needs to be widely deployed on web servers for the user to truly benefit from the filters.

-Embark~\cite{embark} extends BlindBox for outsourced middleboxes typically located in the cloud, which additionally must not learn about the origin and destination IP addresses; thus they can not route the traffic.
-The performance of BlindBox is drastically improved in PrivDPI~\cite{privdpi} with faster rule encryption algorithm.
+The performance of BlindBox is significantly improved in PrivDPI~\cite{privdpi} by replacing expensive garbled circuits with modular exponentiations.
+However, it was later shown that PrivDPI middleboxes could in some cases recover intermediate reusable computations and adapt them to generate any rule, enabling middleboxes to perform arbitrary keyword matching to recover the plaintext~\cite{NingHPXLWD20}.
+The authors of this attack also propose a more efficient rule generation that does not require the middlebox to precompute rules with the client and server.